maricante/ppSDF/README.md

 Tested with *Python 3.10.12* on *Ubuntu 22.04* and *macOS 14.4.1*.

-Dependencies are listed in `requirements.txt`.
+Python dependencies are listed in `requirements.txt`.

+*(Optional)* For GPU acceleration, a compatible version of CUDA is required.

 ## Conda setup